microsoft/react-native-code-push/README.md

 code-push release MyApp codepush.js 1.0.0
 ```

 And that's it! for more information regarding the CLI and how the release (or promote and rollback) commands work, refer to the [documentation](http://microsoft.github.io/code-push/docs/cli.html).
+Additionally, if you run into any issues, you ping us within the [#code-push](https://discord.gg/0ZcbPKXt5bWxFdFu) channel on Reactiflux, [e-mail us](mailto:codepushfeed@microsoft.com) and/or check out the [troubleshooting](#debugging--troubleshooting) details below.

 *Note: Instead of running `react-native bundle`, you could rely on running `xcodebuild` and/or `gradlew assemble` instead to generate the JavaScript bundle file, but that would be unneccessarily doing a native build, when all you need for distributing updates via CodePush is your JavaScript bundle.*